 Initiation of Appeal.
-When EOEA has denied, revoked, suspended, or modified Certification, the Applicant or Sponsor may appeal the final decision issued after the Informal Hearing by filing a notice of claim for adjudicatory proceeding with the Division of Administrative Law Appeals pursuant to 801 CMR 1.01: Formal Rules, and by filing a copy of the notice with the General Counsel of EOEA.
+When EOAI has denied, revoked, suspended, or modified Certification, or issued fines in accordance with 651 CMR 12.09, the Applicant or Sponsor may appeal the final decision issued after the Informal Hearing by filing a notice of claim for adjudicatory proceeding with the Division of Administrative Law Appeals pursuant to 801 CMR 1.01: Formal Rules, and by filing a copy of the notice with the General Counsel of EOAI.
 The appeal shall be filed no later than 21 days after the decision on the Informal Hearing is issued.

 Scope of Review.
 If the hearing officer designated by the Division of Administrative Law Appeals finds by substantial evidence any single ground for denial, revocation, modification, suspension or refusal to renew an Application or Certification which ground constitutes a failure or refusal to comply with the requirements of M.G.L. c.
-19D, St. 1994,

-c.
-354 or 651 CMR 12.00, the hearing officer shall uphold the decision to deny, revoke, modify, suspend or refuse to renew such Application or Certification.
+19D or 651 CMR 12.00, the hearing officer shall uphold the decision to deny, revoke, modify, suspend or refuse to renew such Application or Certification.

-Decision and Action by the Secretary of EOEA.
+Decision and Action by the Secretary of EOAI.
 The decision of the hearing officer shall be a tentative decision under 801 CMR 1.01(11)(c): Tentative Decisions.
 Within 30 days of receipt of the decision, the Secretary shall render a final decision to approve, modify, or disapprove the hearing officer's decision.
 The Appellant may submit a written statement to the Secretary concerning the tentative decision within seven days after receiving it, but shall not be entitled to a further hearing before the Secretary.
 The decision of the Secretary shall be the final administrative decision, and shall bind the parties unless the Appellant commences an action to obtain judicial review within 30 days after the date of the final decision.

-: continued

 Enforcement.
-Nothing in 651 CMR 12.10 shall limit EOEA's ability to exercise its responsibility and authority to enforce the disputed regulation during the Administrative Review process.
-All completed reports, responses, and notices of final action may be made available to the public at the department during business hours together with the responses of the applicants or the sponsors thereto.
-Nothing in 651 CMR 12.10 shall limit EOEA's responsibility to periodically review the Residence to determine whether it has achieved compliance with the statutory and regulatory requirements, and, if so, to issue the Certification subject to reasonable conditions.
+Nothing in 651 CMR 12.10 shall limit EOAI's ability to exercise its responsibility and authority to enforce the disputed regulation, finding, or action during the Administrative Review process.
+All completed reports, responses, and notices of final action shall be made available to the public at the department during business hours together with the responses of the Applicants or the Sponsors and said reports, responses, and notices of final action will be posted on EOAI’s website.
+Nothing in 651 CMR 12.10 shall limit EOAI's responsibility to periodically review the Residence to determine whether it has achieved compliance with the statutory and regulatory requirements, and, if so, to issue the Certification subject to reasonable conditions.

 Notification.
-Whenever EOEA initiates an action to deny, suspend, modify, refuse to renew or revoke a Certification pursuant to 651 CMR 12.09(4), it shall transmit a notice to each Resident, or Legal Representative and appropriate governmental agencies which:
+Whenever EOAI initiates an action to deny, suspend, modify, refuse to renew or revoke a Certification pursuant to 651 CMR 12.09(4), EOAI shall transmit a notice to each Resident, or Legal Representative and appropriate governmental agencies which:

 Describes the action to be taken;